dgc-network/coliving-protocol/docs/docs/developers/sdk/interfaces/full.GetAgreementRequest.md

  `Optional` **urlTitle**: `string`

-The URLized title of the agreement
+The URLized title of the digital_content

 ___